johnxu21/johnxu21.github.io/teaching/CS472/Timetable/dynamic_analysis/testing.md

 2. Phase 2 (Test-Driven Development): Building a new API using the Red-Green-Refactor cycle.
 3. Phase 3 (Continuous Integration): Automating your tests and enforcing quality gates with GitHub Actions.

+Contribution model for this full lab:
+- One setup PR per team for each lab folder (`test_coverage_lab`, `tdd_lab`, `ci_lab`).
+- Three substantive PRs per student across the lab:
+    1. One test-coverage PR (Phase 1).
+    2. One TDD PR (Phase 2).
+    3. One combined CI PR (Phase 3).
+- One TDD review and one CI review per student.

 Software testing
 =========